visar/world/README.rst

    docker-compose up --force-recreate --build

--  You should have the app running on port 8080.
-Try hitting the ``/cities`` endpoint for example:
+-  You should have the api running on port 8080, while the frontend should be up on port 5000.
+Try hitting the ``/cities`` endpoint for
+   example:

 .. code:: shell